 - Next, you need to choose a backup strategy: Local or Cloud backup, or Hybrid Backup.
 The first option allows you to have a separate data copy either on a local storage or in a cloud service, but Hybrid backup allows to combine both methods, thus achieving a more resilient data protection solution.

 First of all, you need to add a storage account to the Select Backup Storage step:

 - Press Add account button and select the storage system of your choice.
 Local storage is available under the File System option or device-specific options, such as NetApp.
 If you don’t have enough local storage, you can create FREE trial tiered storage to check whether it meets your needs.
-For example, you can start Amazon S3 storage trial.
+For example, you can start the Amazon S3 storage trial.

 - After completing storage account configuration, you need to specify a backup plan name, then select Backup mode:

-- Here are options available:
+- Here are the options available:

 - Block level backup allows you to optimize subsequent backup runs by only copying changed data blocks;